SEB-9-BH/intro-to-full-stack-development/the-building-blocks-of-full-stack-web-apps/README.md

 ## Back-end

-A back-end system handles the behind-the-scenes functionality of a web application.

-The back-end processes user requests, makes decisions based on *business logic*, and determines the data that should be sent to the front-end via a *response*.
+The back-end is the behind-the-scenes functionality of a web application.
+It processes user requests, applies business logic, and sends data back to the front-end via a *response*.

-> 📚 *Business logic* is the part of an application's behavior that accounts for real-world business rules.
->
-> Using an e-commerce application as an example, the business logic may include:
->
-> - Rules for calculating the total cost of items in a shopping cart.
-> - Applying any discounts.
-> - Handling inventory stock updates.

-The most crucial reason to handle these tasks on the back-end is security - doing this work there means that users cannot easily see or tamper with them.
-This is crucial for personal data, financial transactions, or sensitive business operations.

-Beyond this, the back-end handles user authentication, communicates with other systems, including the database, and more.

-Common back-end languages used in web development include JavaScript (executed by Node.js), Python, Ruby, Java, C#, and PHP.

-Just like on the front-end, several frameworks and libraries can be used to help construct back-end web applications, such as:
+- **Key Responsibilities**:
+  - Manages *business logic* like calculating costs, applying discounts, and updating inventory.
+  - Ensures security for sensitive data and transactions.
+  - Handles user authentication and database communication.

+- **Popular Languages**:
+  - JavaScript (Node.js)
+  - Python
+  - Ruby
+  - Java
+  - C#
+  - PHP

+- **Popular Tools**: Frameworks and libraries for back-end development include:
   - Express.js (JavaScript)
   - Flask (Python)
   - Java Spring (Java)
   - ASP.NET Core (C#)

+> 📚 *Business logic* refers to the application behavior that reflects real-world business rules.
+For instance, in an e-commerce app, it includes calculating shopping cart totals, applying discounts, and handling inventory.

 ![Common back-end technologies](assets/originals/backend.png)